jruydemir/recipes/desserts/banana_bread.md

 category: dessert
 ---

 Simple Banana bread recipe.
 BUT have you tried grilling it with a little bit of butter in a pan???
-One of lifes little gifts.
+One of life's little gifts.

 Ingredients
 ===========